-In Milwaukee County, members will receive benefits under the BadgerCare Plus Core Plan on a fee-for-service basis from January 1, 2009, through March 31, 2009.
-Effective April 1, 2009, Core Plan members in Milwaukee County will be enrolled in the state-contracted HMOs that serve Wisconsin's Medicaid and BadgerCare Plus population.
+Core Plan members in Milwaukee County are enrolled in the state-contracted HMOs that serve Wisconsin's Medicaid and BadgerCare Plus population.

 A member's enrollment will end if the member:

 - Becomes eligible for Medicare, Medicaid, the BadgerCare Plus Standard Plan, or the BadgerCare Plus Benchmark Plan. - No longer resides in the State of Wisconsin. - Becomes incarcerated or is institutionalized in an IMD. - Obtains health insurance coverage.